-Switching From CoConstruct to Projul: Migration Guide for Contractors
+Switch From CoConstruct to Projul: Full Guide

 CoConstruct used to be one of the go-to platforms for custom home builders and remodelers.
 It had a strong reputation for client communication, selections tracking, and financial management.
 A lot of contractors built their entire workflow around it.